 30-Day FREE Look

 The premium contributions shown reflect the current rate and benefit structure.
-Premium contributions may be changed by New York Life Insurance Company on any premium due date and any date on which benefits are changed.
+Premium contributions are based on your age at entry and increase as you enter a new age bracket.
+Rates may be changed by New York Life Insurance Company on any premium due date and any date on which benefits are changed.
 However, your rates may only change if they are changed for all others in the same class of insureds under this group policy.
 For example, a class of insureds is a group of people all with the same issue age, Waiting Period, and Plan.
-Benefit option amounts are not guaranteed and are subject to change by agreement between New York Life Insurance Company and the Trustee under Trust Agreement with The A.I.A Trust.
+Benefit option amounts are not guaranteed and are subject to change by agreement between New York Life Insurance Company and the Trustee under Trust Agreement with The AIA Trust.

 When Coverage Begins:

-Your coverage will begin on the first of the month on or following the day your application for coverage is approved by New York Life, provided you are actively-at-work full time on the date, meet required evidence of insurability requirements and the premium is paid.
+Your coverage will begin on the first of the month on or following the day your application for coverage is approved by New York Life, provided you are actively-at-work full time on the effective date and the premium is paid.

 When Coverage Ends:

-Your coverage will end when you are no longer at full-time work, you reach age 65, you stop paying your premiums when due, you receive covered total disability benefits for the maximum benefit period, when you begin active duty in the armed forces, or the date the group policy ends.
+Your coverage will end when you are no longer at full-time work, you reach age 65, you stop paying your premiums when due, you receive covered total disability benefits for the maximum benefit period, no longer have ownership in the firm, when you begin active duty in the armed forces, or the date the group policy ends.